primatejs/primate/docs/guide/configuration.md

 Default `[]`

 Instantiated modules.
-The order of loading modules affects the order in which their hooks will be evaluated, and modules can depend on each using implicit or explicit [load hooks][hooks-load].
+The order of loading modules affects the order in which their hooks will be evaluated, and modules can depend on each using [load hooks][hooks-load].

 ## Page options